Nicolas Sarkozy Fast Facts

 Grew up in Neuilly-sur-Seine or Neuilly, a suburb of Paris.

-Member of The Republicans party, formerly known as Union for a Popular Movement (UMP) party.
+Member of the Republican party, formerly known as Union for a Popular Movement (UMP) party.

 Timeline: